qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 #### Edit Portals Using Command Blocks and Functions
 All portal targeted commands can be used by non-player command executors.
 If the command sender is a portal entity, the command will target that portal entity.
 For example `/execute as @e[type=immersive_portals:portal] run portal set_portal_destination minecraft:the_end 0 80 0`

+### Command Stick
+You can see the command sticks in the creative mode inventory's miscellaneous tab.
+Using a command stick to right-click can invoke a specific command.

 ## Directly Create Portals

 Directly create a new square portal entity: